Parking and Traffic Procedures

 Examples of services provided are:

-Additionally, students, faculty and staff may download the Campus Shield app as a means of contact.
+Additionally, students, faculty and staff may download the Omnigo app as a means of contact.

 When the emergency phones are used, the dispatcher knows the location of the caller.
 In either case, an officer will be dispatched to your location.